KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ##                            3rd Qu.:3.25   3rd Qu.:3.25   3rd Qu.:43.50
     ##                            Max.   :4.00   Max.   :4.00   Max.   :61.48

-This project is not meant to draw graphs, but I am drawing one to inspect possible outliers that may need to be cleaned.
-I will compared with the original dataset, named “bridges.cucumber”.
+This project is not meant to draw graphs but I am drawing one to inspect and compare my final cleaned table with the original dataset from the R package, named “bridges.cucumber”.

 ``` r
 # Set up dataframe / combine final table with the original dataset